yumh1/AgentNetworkProtocol/blogs/did:wba, a Web-based Decentralized Identifier.md

     Agent B Server->>Agent A Client: HTTP Response
 ```

-1. Prerequisites: Agent B needs to know Agent A's DID, which can be achieved in two ways (choose one of the following):
+1. Prerequisites:
   - User A creates a DID and stores the DID document on Agent A's DID server.
+  - Agent B needs to know Agent A's DID, which can be achieved in one of two ways:
-  - User A logs into Agent B's system and sets up A's DID, or calls Agent B's subscription API and sets the subscription DID as A's DID.
+    - User A logs into Agent B's system and sets up A's DID.
+    - Or call Agent B's subscription API and set the subscription DID to A's DID. **This approach can greatly reduce the connection cost between two agents.**

 2. Identity Authentication Process:
   - Agent A, as the client, initiates an HTTP request containing DID, nonce, timestamp, signature, and other information in addition to the request data.